 When you start the autoimmune protocol a lot of your pantry staples are no longer at your disposal.
-This simple recipe for homemade AIP baking powder is a lifesaver not only for those on AIP but people who need to avoid potato, corn, and aluminum!
+This simple recipe for homemade AIP baking powder is ready in 5 minutes and is a lifesaver not only for those on AIP but people who need to avoid potato, corn, and aluminum!

-Baking soda neutralizes acid in recipes and results in carbon dioxide.
-Ever mix baking soda and vinegar?
-Those bubbles are carbon dioxide, and they cause the batter to rise.
-Using too much baking powder in a recipe can mean leftover and this leaves a bitter taste, if you found your baked goods very bitter, use less baking soda or add more acid.
+Do you ever feel like making a special treat but you are missing that one key ingredient?!
+This AIP Baking Powder is a simple and quick 3-part recipe that will leave you with plenty of this super versatile and allergen friendly baking powder.
+While baking soda neutralizes acid in recipes and results in carbon dioxide.
 Baking powder has baking soda in it, but also has an acidic compound like cream of tartar or sodium aluminum sulfate.
 This creates the same effect when liquid is added to the mix.
 This works best in recipes without an acidic compound when a rise is needed.

 Also in savory recipes like my famous wings!